-- 1. Legal status and business activity - a) VERIGOLD JEWELLERY DMCC is a free zone company with limited liability registered on 14 December 2014 with the Dubai Multi Commodities Centre under trade license number DMCC-086073. - b) The company is registered to carry out the activity of trading in crystal products, jewellery, pearls and precious stones, imitation jewellery, watches, clocks and spare parts. - c) These consolidated financial statements of VERIGOLD JEWELLERY DMCC includes the following:
+1. Legal status and business activity

+- a) VERIGOLD JEWELLERY DMCC is a free zone company with limited liability registered on 14 December 2014 with the Dubai Multi Commodities Centre under trade license number DMCC-086073. - b) The company is registered to carry out trading in crystal products, jewellery, pearls and precious stones, imitation jewellery, watches, clocks and spare parts. - c) These consolidated financial statements of VERIGOLD JEWELLERY DMCC includes the holding company and its following subsidiaries and stepdown subsidiaries:

-Name of the subsidiary companies Country of incorporation Registered activity Percentage of ownership Verigold Jewellery DMCC ("Parent company") U.A.E Registered under trade license no. DMCC- 086073 issued on 14 December 2014 Trading in crystal products, jewellery, pearls and precious stones, imitation jewellery, watches, clocks and spare parts.
-100% Renaissance Jewellery DMCC U.A.E Registered under industrial license no. DMCC-246941 issued on 18 April 2017 Gold and precious metal products manufacturing, precious jewellery manufacturing, precious stones cutting and polishing, silversmith and goldsmith.
-65% Verigold Jewellery (Shanghai)Trading Company Limited China Registered under trading license no. 91310115MA1K4BEK1 P Wholesale and online trading of Jewellery, metal products and art ware and import and export business and other related support services 100% Renaissance D2C Ventures INC USA Corporation no: 6408056 Any lawful act or activity for which corporations may be organized under general Corporation Law of Delaware.
-100% Renaissance FMI INC (step down subsidiary) USA Corporation no: 6456436 Any lawful act or activity for which corporations may be organized under general Corporation Law of Delaware.
-67.40%
+Name of the subsidiary companies Country of incorporation Registered activity Percentage of ownership Renaissance Jewellery DMCC U.A.E.
+Registered under industrial license no. DMCC-246941 issued on 18 April 2017 Gold and precious metal products manufacturing, precious jewellery manufacturing, precious stones cutting and polishing, silversmith and goldsmith.
+65% Verigold Jewellery (Shanghai)Trading Company Limited (liquidated w.e.f.
+15 September 2022) China Registered under trading license no. 91310115MA1K4BE K1P egistered under ding license no. 0115MA1K4BE K1P trading of Jewellery, metal products and art ware and import and export business and other related support services Renaissance D2C Ventures INC U.S.A.
+Corporation no: 6408056 Any lawful act or activity for which corporations may be organized under general Corporation Law of Delaware.
+100% Renaissance FMI INC (step down subsidiary) U.S.A.
+Corporation no: 6456436 Any lawful act or activity for which corporations may be organized under general Corporation Law of Delaware.
+74.20% Verigold Jewellery LLC (step down subsidiary) The ultimate parent of the U.A.E.
+Registered trade license no. 1093889 issued on 30 August 2022 Trading of non- manufactured precious metal, diamonds, pearls & precious stones & jewellery.
+65%